 —President Barack Obama, September 25, 2012

-Journey to Freedom focuses in on the common roles played by individual abolitionists throughout history and the present day — Advocates, Defenders, Freedom Fighters, Caretakers — and then pulls back to reveal these individuals to be part of a vast network, a community of abolitionists, that has and is waging this battle.
+Journey to Freedom focuses in on the common roles played by individual abolitionists throughout history and the present day — Advocates, Defenders, Fighters, Caretakers — and then pulls back to reveal these individuals to be part of a vast network, a community of abolitionists, that has and continues to age this battle.

 In showing the inter-related individual roles that everyday people have played in history and today to end slavery, Journey to Freedom really asks “Will you join the network?”